VickyNoe/JavaWebServer/README.txt

 SimpleWebServer.java is a simple webserver.

-Change directory to the directory containing your java files. javac *.java
+In order to compile SimpleWebServer.java, change directory to the directory containing SimpleWebServer and all of the other java files and run: javac *.java

 To run SimpleWebServer.java run: